 TO TEACH AND REACH with wendy byard

-In this website, I share beliefs and ideas with you to uplift and inspire!
+In this site, I share beliefs and ideas to uplift and inspire!
 We can powerfully impact, even transform, students' lives through intentionally compassionate practices.
 So look around!
-You will find my book information, articles, blog posts, and links to elevate our teaching even higher.
-Much love!
-Wendy
+You'll find my book information, articles, blog, photos, and articles to elevate our teaching.
+There's also info on my Memior Seminar.

 Teach and Reach for Classroom Miracles!
 Lessons on Teaching with Love aims to convince teachers and leaders that care and compassion are the keys to miracle-filled classrooms.
 When Wendy Byard first began teaching, like many instructors she thought all her students needed was a good lesson plan and an educated, well-intentioned teacher.
 However, on her Journey to Love, Byard realized that the highest level of teaching and and learning is reached through compassion, caring, and relationship.
 Though we might not recognize it as such, it is love - the qualities of love: kindness, humility, generosity, and compassion, among others.
 What are the results of classroom caring?
 Students who find acceptance, confidence, belief, passion, self-love, and empathy, which is truly miraculous!
 Teach and Reach for Classroom Miracles! chronicles Wendy's personal journey and shares classroom stories as well as the most compelling evidence of all for her view: excerpts from hundreds of student letters she s collected.
 The book's second section, 12 Love Lessons for Teachers, provides educators with concrete ways of expressing compassion and the means to create a more loving, miraculous classroom environment.
 Byard's inspiring, challenging message can change lives.
 Read the article below for a deeper understanding and take your teaching to an even higher level today!